 This measure aligns with the proposed rule’s overall theme of reducing the administrative burden associated with documentation and reporting requirements as well as improving care efficiency (by expanding the use of telemedicine, for example).
 As CMS Administrator Seema Verma said in this announcement, the changes included in the 2019 proposed rule “deliver on the pledge to put patients over paperwork by enabling doctors to spend more time with their patients.
 Physicians tell us they continue to struggle with excessive regulatory requirements and unnecessary paperwork that steal time from patient care.”

 For many PTs, OTs, and SLPs, functional limitation reporting is one such requirement.
 Since 2013, eligible therapy providers have been required to conduct periodic reporting on qualified Medicare patients’ functional progress using a specific set of G-codes and severity modifiers.
-As we explain here, CMS introduced the FLR mandate in an effort to “better understand the Medicare population, analyze the effectiveness of the therapy treatment those patients receive, and develop intelligent payment structures for therapy services.”
+As we explain in this blog post, CMS introduced the FLR mandate in an effort to “better understand the Medicare population, analyze the effectiveness of the therapy treatment those patients receive, and develop intelligent payment structures for therapy services.”

 FLR has not produced useful data.